Meeting Your New Team

 1. Find Out About Your New Team

-Using this data, try to memorize people's faces, names and hometowns.
-If you struggle to remember names, try using face association , in which you make a connection between a name and a unique characteristic.
-Make the effort to learn how to pronounce names correctly, too.
+Try to memorize people's faces, names and hometowns.
+If you struggle to remember names, try using face association, in which you make a connection between a name and a unique characteristic.
+Make the effort to learn how to pronounce people's names correctly, too.

-If possible, before you take on your new role, schedule an informal face-to-face talk with your boss and the team's previous manager about people's strengths and weaknesses, about any behavioral issues in the team, or about any conflicts that you need to be aware of.
+If possible, before you take on your new role, schedule an informal talk with your boss and the team's previous manager.
+You can gain the outgoing team manager's insights into the team in general, and learn about any conflicts that you need to be aware of.

 Keep in mind your organization's wider corporate culture when preparing to meet your team, whether it's formal – with clearly defined channels of communication and decision-making processes – or more informal.
 This will help you to act appropriately in your introductory meeting, and communicate effectively.
-Again, if possible, talk to the team's previous manager about his or her take on the corporate culture , so you have an idea of the beliefs and behaviors that you'll likely encounter.
+Again, if possible, talk to the team's previous manager about their take on the corporate culture, so you have an idea of the beliefs and behaviors that you'll likely encounter.

 It's possible that the members of your new team are your former co-workers.
 Managing peers can be difficult, and you will have to reset your working relationship to do it effectively.
-However, that should be done separately to this introductory meeting, so as not to cloud issues that may be raised.
-Be prepared for any issues that may arise, though.
+But it can still be useful to have an introductory meeting with your colleagues so you all get "off on the right foot."

 2. Prepare the Meeting Space